Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 New betta keepers should base their fish's diet around a quality pellet.
 You may want to rotate different brands and varieties on different days of the week.
 This not only means you’ll have your bases covered as far as nutrition, but it makes food a little more interesting for your betta.

 There are pros and cons to using commercially prepared foods.
 On the downside, there is the potential for digestive issues, especially if you overfeed.
-This is why you want to make sure pellets are made especially for bettas, and the freeze-dried foods you choose are good quality.
+This is why you want to make sure pellets are made especially for bettas, and the freeze-dried foods you choose are of good quality.

 Some pellets absorb water and expand.
 When you start on a new brand of pellet, experiment by letting it soak in water before giving it to your fish.
 In some cases, you may want to pre-soak pellets every time you feed.